tornikekhokhiashvili/file-tree/README.md

 Build a String representation of directory hierarchy under a given path

 ## Details
-1. Implement `tree` method in [FileTreeImpl](src/main/java/com/efimchick/ifmo/io/filetree/FileTreeImpl.java) class.
+1. Implement the `tree` method in [FileTreeImpl](src/main/java/com/efimchick/ifmo/io/filetree/FileTreeImpl.java) class.
 2. An input parameter is a path.
 3. If a given path *does not exist*, return an empty Optional.
 4. If a given path *refers to a file*, return a String with its name and size like this: